Which Crypto Assets will Benefit from the CLARITY Act?

 The CLARITY Act was supposed to fix all of that.
 It aimed to establish the United States as "the crypto capital of the world by balancing innovation with strong investor protections and tough law enforcement tools".

-What is delaying the Clarity Act?
+What delayed the Clarity Act?

 48 hours before the scheduled markup vote, Coinbase CEO Brian Armstrong posted on X that he could no longer support the bill "as written," calling it "even worse than the status quo".